 Does Kratom Interact With Spironolactone (Aldactone)?

-Their interaction occurs as a result of behaviors that are opposite.
+This indirect interaction occurs because the compounds’ effects are opposite.
 Before taking kratom and spironolactone together, always consult your prescribing physician first.

 The interaction of kratom with spironolactone can take two forms:

-Kratom and spironolactone can interact antagonistically.
-While small short doses of kratom could help lower blood pressure, long-term intake of high doses could result in blood pressure rising, causing serious complications.
+Kratom and spironolactone are considered antagonists.
+While low doses of kratom could help lower blood pressure, long-term intake of high doses could result in blood pressure rising, causing serious complications.

 Kratom’s stimulating effects can affect the sympathetic nervous system, releasing substances like noradrenaline and adrenaline, causing an increase in blood pressure.